astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 # Concepts of General Relativity

 Although a full treatment of General Relativity (GR) is far beyond the scope of this book, I would like to leave you with some hints at the major concepts you must grapple with, if you extend the theory beyond the special case of reference frames moving with constant relative velocities.
+To help you get in the mindset the GR requires, and to help you realize how you need to challenge many assumptions that you previously thought were obvious, I cannot recommend highly enough the classic popularization {cite}`Edd20`, which despite its age remains an insightful and illuminating presentation.
+The first chapter, in particular, is a three-way dialogue in the style of Galileo between three people representing three different ways of thinking about the world.
+By having them criticize each others' positions, Eddington helps the reader understand assumptions about time and space that she would have otherwise taken for granted.

 (secGRTwin)=
 ## The Twin Paradox Revisited